Victor® Fly Ribbon

 Pet waste should be cleaned and disposed of often and removed with the trash weekly.

-Remove any organic debris and trash from inside as well as outside of your home throughout the year.
+Remove any debris and trash from inside as well as outside of your home throughout the year.

 Check screens and screen door before installing or using in the Spring.
 Periodically check them throughout the summer.
 Also, check them in the fall before storing them.

 Fill in any cracks or holes in your outside walls in late summer or early fall before houseflies enter your home in search of warmer surroundings.